 GSDI Association in Transition

-Since its first international conference in 1996 and especially after its formal constitution in 2004, the GSDI Association has led a global campaign to advance awareness and implementation of Spatial Data Infrastructures worldwide.
-Throughout this time, the Association’s mission and purpose has been to enable society to leverage the power of geospatial information and associated tools to improve decision making relating to, amongst other things, economic, social and environmental challenges that permeate local, regional and international boundaries.
+Since its first international conference in 1996 and especially after its formal constitution in 2004, the GSDI Association led a global campaign to advance awareness and implementation of Spatial Data Infrastructures worldwide.
+Throughout this time, the Association’s mission and purpose were to enable society to leverage the power of geospatial information and associated tools to improve decision making relating to, amongst other things, economic, social and environmental challenges that permeate local, regional and international boundaries.
 Today, many nations around the world have aligned with common SDI principles, practices and standards to facilitate improved collaboration and sharing of geospatial information across multiple domains and thus realized the benefits of doing so.

-GSDI President, Dave Lovell OBE, FRGS, CGeog said: “GSDI’s members believe the time is right to recognize this moment of opportunity to offer our remaining resources to the UN-GGIM program and other initiatives which advance activities consistent with our purpose and mission.
+The last service GSDI President, Dave Lovell OBE, FRGS, CGeog said: “GSDI’s members believe the time is right to recognize this moment of opportunity to offer our remaining resources to the UN-GGIM program and other initiatives which advance activities consistent with our purpose and mission.
 We therefore are announcing that we will be winding down the GSDI Association as a legal entity over the coming months and using our remaining financial resources to support the United Nations Committee of Experts on Global Geospatial Information Management and specifically to fund developing nation’s attendance at this important forum."

 "We believe and sincerely hope that the GSDI mission will continue through the thousands of professionals around the world who have contributed to and benefitted from GSDI.
 The GSDI website will continue for as long as possible to provide a rich information resource for those implementing Spatial Data Infrastructures.”